 If that’s too much to try out right now, then I highly suggest a simple walking stick.
-It’s amazing how much fun my son has when he has his “trusty walking stick”… which is normally just whatever stick he finds along the way 🙂
+In fact, we made one of our own for him to bring along.
+It’s amazing how much fun my son has when he has his “trusty walking stick”… which can easily be whatever stick he finds along the way 🙂

 Go on a night time hike.